nofreewill42/TeachTheAI/README.md

 - Fully offline if your model runs locally

 **Cons**
-- No built-in token-level sampling (e.g., choose top-k per token)
+- No built-in token-level sampling (e.g., choose top-k per token) - I mean I don't think and I even doubt it exists; but/although I haven't checked
-- OpenAI JSON shape is verbose (but you don't touch it here)
+- The OpenAI JSON format for API communication is a bit complex, but you don't need to understand it since server.py handles it automatically

 ## What this repo does